brevzin/cpp_proposals/2806_do_expr/do-expr.md

 Additionally, for point (4) while we could simply (for consistency) propagate the same rules for falling-off-the-end as functions, then lambdas (C++11), then coroutines (C++20), we would like to consider not introducing another case for undefined behavior here and enforcing that the user provides more information themselves.

 That is, the rule we propose that the implementation form a control flow graph of the `do` expression and consider each one of the six escaping kinds described above.
-All `do_return` statements (including the implicit `do_return;` introduced by falling off the end, if the implementation cannot prove that it does not happen) need to either have the same type (if no `$trailing-return-type$`) or be compatible with the provided return type (if provided).
+All (non-discarded) `do_return` statements (including the implicit `do_return;` introduced by falling off the end, if the implementation cannot prove that it does not happen) need to either have the same type (if no `$trailing-return-type$`) or be compatible with the provided return type (if provided).
 Anything else is ill-formed.

 Let's go through some examples.